Acts 10

 Acts 10:17-23The Men at the Gate

-17Now while Peter doubted in himself what this vision which he had seen should mean, behold, the men which were sent from Cornelius had made enquiry for Simon's house, and stood before the gate, 19While Peter thought on the vision, the Spirit said unto him, Behold, three men seek thee.
-20Arise therefore, and get thee down, and accompany them, doubting nothing: for I have sent them.
+17Now while Peter doubted in himself what this vision which he had seen should mean, behold, the men which were sent from Cornelius had made enquiry for Simon’s house, and stood before the gate, 19While Peter thought on the vision, the Spirit said unto him, Behold, three men seek thee.
+20Arise therefore, and get thee down, and go with them, doubting nothing: for I have sent them.
 23Then called he them in, and lodged them.
 And on the morrow Peter went away with them, and certain brethren from Joppa accompanied him.

 Three men, sent by a Gentile, stand at the gate of a Jewish house.
 They are asking for Simon Peter.
 Normally, such a request would be impossible.
 A man of the law does not go with Gentiles.
 Does not enter their house.
 Does not eat at their table.
 The very idea violates centuries of custom and covenant.

 Peter invites them in.
 He gives them a place to sleep.
-This is already an act of table-fellowship, a crossing of the boundary 5.
+This is already an act of table-fellowship, a crossing of the boundary .
 Peter is beginning to obey before he fully understands.
 And in that obedience, he is learning.

 Acts 10:24-33Peter Enters a Gentile House

 24And the morrow after they entered into Caesarea.
-And Cornelius waited for them, and he had called together his kinsmen and his near friends.
+And Cornelius waited for them, and had called together his kinsmen and near friends.
 25And as Peter was coming in, Cornelius met him, and fell down at his feet, and worshipped him.
 26But Peter took him up, saying, Stand up; I myself also am a man.
 28And he said unto them, Ye know how that it is an unlawful thing for a man that is a Jew to keep company, or come unto one of another nation; but God hath shewed me that I should not call any man common or unclean.
-34Then Peter opened his mouth, and said, Of a truth I perceive, that God is no respecter of persons:
+34Then Peter opened his mouth, and said, Of a truth I perceive that God is no respecter of persons:

 Peter has spent the night in the house of a Gentile.
 This alone is a breaking of the law.
 But he goes through with it.
-He enters Caesarea1 - a Roman port city.
+He enters Caesarea - a Roman port city.
 He is walking into a room full of Gentiles - Cornelius's kinsmen and friends.
 Not one of them is circumcised.
 Not one of them has kept the law.
 Yet Peter enters the house.

 Cornelius falls at Peter's feet.
 This is the posture of a worshipper toward a god.
 The angel had told him to send for Peter, and now Peter has come.
 Cornelius's faith is running ahead of understanding.
 He knows this man has been sent by God.